Conference Hack #5: Speaker Briefings – Get off on the right foot

 • What is the conference overarching theme?

-• What are your main objectives from the Keynote/ session? (please give the speaker 3 key points that you want your audience leaving with).
+• What are your main objectives from the Keynote/ session? (please give the speaker 3 key points you want your audience to leave with).

 • Your business